50 releases (21 breaking)

 Uncomplicated

-It also uses a simple command syntax, with whole words, like ~save, ~show and ~open, not single letters.
+It also uses a simple command syntax, with whole words, like ~save, ~show and ~open, instead of using single letters or weird terminology.

 Its error messages, despite being communicated concisely, are still informative and use colloquial language, so they're pretty easy to understand.